-Brickyard/Colonnade consists of Brickyard Plantation and The Colonnade, two adjacent, developerdesigned neighborhoods located in the southern portion of the study area, to the west of SC 41 and north of US 17.
-These neighborhoods, together totaling 537 acres but not connected via internal roadway, can be accessed via Brickyard Parkway from US 17 and via Colonnade Drive from SC 41.
-The neighborhoods are made up of suburban single-family homes.
-There are sub-areas within the neighborhoods, each with its own price range and style of living.
-Private recreational facilities include a fitness center, tennis courts, a clubhouse, basketball court and access to Horlbeck Creek.
-There also are private walking/jogging trails and two swimming pools.
-Substantial forested buffers are present adjacent to residential portions of these communities, along existing SC 41 and north of commercial properties along US 17, also considered part of Brickyard/Colonnade.
+The Brickyard/Colonnade neighborhood is located in the southern portion of the study area, to the west of SC 41.
+The planned neighborhood can be accessed via Brickyard Parkway from US 17 and via Colonnade Drive from SC 41.
+The neighborhood is made up of suburban single-family homes.
+There are different sub-neighborhoods within the neighborhood, each with its own price range and style of living.
+Amenities include a fitness center, tennis courts, a clubhouse, basketball court and access to Horlbeck Creek.
+There also are two swimming pools and walking/jogging trails.